IWBAACTWITOS Chapter 11

 "..."

-When I just looked down at her, Royna seemed to turn over and then sat up abruptly.
+When I just looked down at her, Royna rolled over and then sat up with a start.

 "Oh."

-Just two months ago, she could barely turn over, but now she seemed to be sitting up by herself.
+Just two months ago she could barely manage to roll over, but now she could sit up by herself.

-Since I had hardly looked in on her for two months because of Ash, Royna had grown up considerably before I knew it.
-Sometimes I wondered why she grew so slowly, yet she seemed to grow incredibly fast.
+Since I'd barely looked at her for two months because of Asher, Royna had grown so much before I knew it.
+Sometimes I thought she was growing so slowly, other times so fast.

-It had already been half a year since Royna was born, and I had been avoiding Royna.
-Since she was a baby with a limited range of movement anyway, there was nothing to avoid—I just had to not enter the baby room.
+Already half a year since Royna was born—I'd been avoiding her.
+Since she was a baby with a limited range of movement anyway, avoiding her didn't require much effort; I just had to not enter the nursery.

-Occasionally, when the nanny or Julian brought me to this room for the reason that I should bond with my sister, I really didn't even glance at her.
+Occasionally the nanny or Julian brought me to this room, saying I needed to bond with my little sister, but otherwise I truly never gave her a glance.

 "Mama?"

-Even when I said there was no mama, Royna continued to reach out her hand as if demanding something.
-When I handed her a toy from above the crib, Royna shook the toy happily.
+Even when I said there was no milk, Royna kept reaching out as if demanding something.
+When I handed her a toy from the crib, Royna happily shook the toy.

-"Royna, who did I come to this place to help?"
+"Royna, who did I come here to help?"

-I could ask because Royna was a baby who knew nothing.
-At my question, Royna seemed to try to tilt her head but lost her balance and flopped down.
+I could only ask because Royna was a baby who knew nothing.
+At my question, Royna tried to tilt her head as if puzzled but lost her balance and flopped down.

 Sucking on the toy in her hand, her clear eyes looked directly at me.